 The agreements with the state would protect wildlife and wildlife habitat on about 355,000 acres, or more than 550 square miles.
 They spell out how gas and oil operations will be conducted while protecting habitat and wildlife, including sage grouse, elk and deer.

 The wildlife mitigation agreements come more than a year after the state enacted a revised drilling rules package that took months to complete (see NGI, March 30, 2009).
 Many of the revisions were minor, but one section, vehemently opposed at the time by producers and many state Republicans, specifically required more consideration for environmental and health issues before permits were approved.

 The regulations also for the first time gave the Colorado Division of Wildlife (CDOW) authority to approve or disapprove permits.

 Under the newly created wildlife mitigation agreements, the Colorado Oil and Gas Conservation Commission (COGCC) and CDOW would work together to identify, among other things, the most appropriate locations for roads and well pads before the permitting process went forward, allowing operators to fulfill their wildlife mitigation obligations in what is hoped to be a more streamlined fashion.

-Encana Corp.'s Denver division, Encana Oil & Gas (USA) Inc., reached the first agreement last September covering 44,713 acres in Garfield County.
-The newest agreement, reached on Monday, was with ExxonMobil Corp. and covers 149,946 acres in Rio Blanco County.
+Encana Corp.’s Denver division, Encana Oil & Gas (USA) Inc., reached the first agreement last September covering 44,713 acres in Garfield County.
+The newest agreement, reached earlier this month, was with ExxonMobil Corp. and covers 149,946 acres in Rio Blanco County.